[Virtual Event] Orchestrating Terraform + Ansible in a single workflow | June 11 |

 12. Terraform

-Terraform is HashiCorp’s infrastructure-as-code tool that lets teams define and provision resources across many clouds using declarative configuration.
-It connects to clouds and platforms through “providers,” follows a write → plan → apply workflow, and tracks real resources in state to keep changes predictable and repeatable.
+Terraform is the infrastructure-as-code tool originally built by HashiCorp that lets teams define and provision resources across many clouds using declarative configuration.
+It connects to clouds and platforms through “providers,” follows a write, plan, apply workflow, and tracks real resources in state to keep changes predictable and repeatable.

 Terraform key features